SocialGeeks/ctf1.socialgeeks.com/resources.md

 ---
 {% include JB/setup %}

-	"Proof that complicated stuff does not have to be so damn complicated." - en0
+	"Proof that complicated stuff does not have to be so [darn] complicated." - en0

 ## Capture the Flag?
 * [Wikipedia - Capture the flag](http://en.wikipedia.org/wiki/Capture_the_flag)